Learning the multiplication facts shouldn’t be about learning to recite the times tables.

 You can either have your student writing onto a recording sheet.
 It’s great for accountability.

 Or laminate the cards and students can write onto them.
-They can then use the answer card to check their answer.
+They can then use the answer card to check their answers.

 Grab a Pack